jmlich/manjaro-chrootbuild/README.md

 ```

 Host package cache is used by default.

 PKGDEST and GPGKEY are read from host's `/etc/makepkg.con` and/or (with precedence) the user's `~/.makepkg.conf`

 If PKGDEST isn't defined, package will be moved to current work directory.

-<package> names may be used with trailing slashes.
+'<package>' names may be used with trailing slashes.

 _TODO:_
 - lock chroot while building